asyml/texar-pytorch/examples/gpt-2/README.md

 **Example input:**

 ```
-Model input >>> Micheal Jordan is the greatest player in history !
+Model input >>> Michael Jordan is the greatest player in history !
 ```

 **Example output:**